-If you’re looking for a strength-training routine that will help you tone your muscles, relieve stress, improve your health, and burn calories, consider yoga.
+If you’re looking for an exercise routine that will help you tone your muscles, relieve stress, improve your health, and burn calories, consider yoga.
 This form of exercise originated in India more than 2,000 years ago and it focuses on a combination of strength-training postures and deep-breathing exercises.
 Yoga can also supplement your interval walking and core-strengthening routine as you’re following the South Beach Diet.
 Don’t worry if you’re a newbie.
 You can find beginner yoga classes at yoga studios, gyms, health clubs, and recreational centers, or you can get started by working out with beginner yoga DVDs at home.

 Types of Yoga

 There are many different yoga disciplines (roughly 16 styles), but those listed below are the most popular practices.
 We’ve organized them from easiest to hardest:

 Hatha Yoga is preferable for beginners because it is usually taught at a slow and gentle pace.
 It serves as a great introduction to basic yoga exercises that help improve your posture and muscle strength.
 Hatha yoga also helps your body develop a balance of strength and flexibility.
-Basic hatha yoga poses include Downward-Facing Dog, Tree, and Warrior 1 poses.
+Basic hatha yoga poses include Downward-Facing Dog, Tree, and Warrior 1.

 Power Yoga, also known as Ashtanga yoga, is now being offered at many gyms and health clubs across the country.
 Unlike other yoga practices, power yoga involves less meditation and instead emphasizes more fast-paced cardio yoga exercises.
 It is physically demanding as there is constant movement from one pose to the next, so it typically attracts advanced yoga enthusiasts.
 Power yoga is ideal for improving weight loss.